awbla/awbla-student-workflow/content/4-agisoftmetashape.md

 ### Step 2: Add photos to the Agisoft Project
 We will need to add photos in two separate chunks to make sure that they are aligned correctly.

-1. Double click Chunk 1 > click Workflow > click Add Folder
+1. Double click Chunk 1 to select, right click > click Add Folder
 1. Navigate to the correct 3D artifact photos folder
-1. Double click on Processed and double click on the correct item's folder
+1. Double click on Processed-JPEG
-1. Single click on the first folder in the photos folder > click Select Folder
+1. Single click on the *View 1* folder in the photos folder > click Select Folder
 1. Make sure that single cameras and add all images to one chunk are selected > Click OK
-1. Navigate to the Workspace section > click the Add chunk icon
-1. Double click Chunk 2 > click Workflow > click Add Folder
-1. Navigate to the correct 3D artifact photos folder
-1. Double click on Processed and double click on the correct item's folder
-1. Single click on the second folder in the photos folder > click Select Folder
-1. Make sure that single cameras and add all images to one chunk are selected > Click OK
+1. Under Chunk 1, right click and select Add Chunk 1.Repeat above steps to upload *View 2* photos to Chunk 2
 1. Click Save

 Next, we need to delete the photos that include the sticky notes or index cards since we don’t want to use these in our model creation.